MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/migrate-oc-to-csw.md

 ms.reviewer: shujoshi
 ms-service: dynamics-365
 ms.topic: how-to
-ms.date: 01/11/2023
+ms.date: 06/20/2023
 ms.custom: bap-template
 ---

 # Migrate from Omnichannel for Customer Service to Customer Service workspace

 This article contains configuration information for migrating from the Omnichannel for Customer Service agent-facing app to Customer Service Workspace.
-The Omnichannel for Customer Service agent-facing app will be deprecated as of April 1, 2023.
+The Omnichannel for Customer Service agent-facing app was [deprecated](deprecations-customer-service#omnichannel-for-customer-service-agent-facing-app-to-be-deprecated) as of April 1, 2023.

 ## Prerequisites